 Send-MailMessage, it is easy to send WinSCP log file as an attachment.

-@echo off set WINSCP_LOG=example.log rem Run WinSCP script winscp.com /ini=nul /log=%WINSCP_LOG% /script=example.txt rem Check WinSCP result and prepare the email message if %ERRORLEVEL% equ 0 ( set WINSCP_SUBJECT=Success set WINSCP_MESSAGE=The files were uploaded successfully. set WINSCP_CODE=0 ) else ( set WINSCP_SUBJECT=Error set WINSCP_MESSAGE=Error uploading files, see attached log. set WINSCP_CODE=1 ) echo %WINSCP_SUBJECT% echo %WINSCP_MESSAGE% rem Send the email message set SMTP_FROMemail@example.com set SMTP_TOfirstname.lastname@example.org set SMTP_SERVER=mail.example.com set SMTP_USERNAMEemail@example.com set SMTP_PASSWORD=password if exist "%WINSCP_LOG%" set ATTACHMENT=-Attachments '%WINSCP_LOG%' powershell -ExecutionPolicy Bypass Send-MailMessage ^ -From %SMTP_FROM% -To %SMTP_TO% -Subject '%WINSCP_SUBJECT%' -Body '%WINSCP_MESSAGE%' ^ %ATTACHMENT% -SmtpServer %SMTP_SERVER% -UseSsl ^ -Credential (New-Object System.Management.Automation.PSCredential ^ ('%SMTP_USERNAME%', (ConvertTo-SecureString '%SMTP_PASSWORD%' -AsPlainText -Force))) exit /b %WINSCP_CODE%
+@echo off set WINSCP_LOG=example.log rem Run WinSCP script winscp.com /ini=nul /log=%WINSCP_LOG% /script=example.txt rem Check WinSCP result and prepare the email message if %ERRORLEVEL% equ 0 ( set WINSCP_SUBJECT=Success set WINSCP_MESSAGE=The files were uploaded successfully. set WINSCP_CODE=0 ) else ( set WINSCP_SUBJECT=Error set WINSCP_MESSAGE=Error uploading files, see attached log. set WINSCP_CODE=1 ) echo %WINSCP_SUBJECT% echo %WINSCP_MESSAGE% rem Send the email message set SMTP_FROMemail@example.com set SMTP_TOfirstname.lastname@example.org set SMTP_SERVER=mail.example.com set SMTP_USERNAMEemail@example.com set SMTP_PASSWORD=password if exist "%WINSCP_LOG%" set ATTACHMENT=-Attachments '%WINSCP_LOG%' powershell -ExecutionPolicy Bypass -Command Send-MailMessage ^ -From %SMTP_FROM% -To %SMTP_TO% -Subject '%WINSCP_SUBJECT%' -Body '%WINSCP_MESSAGE%' ^ %ATTACHMENT% -SmtpServer %SMTP_SERVER% -UseSsl ^ -Credential (New-Object System.Management.Automation.PSCredential ^ ('%SMTP_USERNAME%', (ConvertTo-SecureString '%SMTP_PASSWORD%' -AsPlainText -Force))) exit /b %WINSCP_CODE%

 Of course, once you rely on PowerShell anyway, it might be better to use PowerShell for your whole script, instead using a batch file.
 In PowerShell you can even use WinSCP .NET assembly, what gives you much better error control among other things.